codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-1-getting-started.md

 [Simple homepage - Bootstrap it!](https://codepen.io/codenart/full/bYvVNy/ "ext")

+Are you ready to play with Bootstrap?
 See you in the next tutorial! :D